jokob-sk/NetAlertX/README.md

     described
   - Store the information in the DB
   - Report the changes detected by e-mail and/or other services (Pushsafer, NTFY, Gotify)
-  - Optional speedtest for Device "Internet"
+  - DB cleanup tasks via cron

   | ![Report 1][report1] | ![Report 2][report2] |
   | -------------------- | -------------------- |